Workplace Stress in 2025 - The Cost of Running “Full Out” All The Time

 - 4 min read

-During our various engagements during 2025, whether it was during ERP deployments, leadership coaching or organizational development, a common theme was clear whenever we arrived at the client site…. people were burnt out at all levels.
-And they assumed that was an expected norm.
+During our various engagements in 2025, whether it was during ERP deployments, leadership coaching, or organizational development, a common theme emerged whenever we arrived at the client site… people were burnt out at all levels.
+They assumed this was expected.

 Let’s be direct.
 In 2025, workplace stress wasn’t a spike—it was the baseline.
 For many organizations, the intensity that once felt temporary has quietly become “normal.”
 Leaner teams.
 Faster decisions.
 Constant change.
 Always-on technology.
 Add economic uncertainty, AI disruption, and lingering burnout from the last few years, and you get a workforce operating in a near-permanent state of pressure.

 The problem isn’t that stress exists.
-It’s that it’s no longer recovering and that it has shifted from episodic to chronic.
+It’s that it’s no longer recovering and has shifted from episodic to chronic.

 Common drivers in 2025 include: